ivantoz/SurveyService/README.md

-# KOA API
+# Survey API

-service for handling authentication and CRUD operation for fellows
+service for handling authentication and CRUD operation for surveys and answers

 ## installation